3 ways to optimize your pet insurance

 Start early

-Insurance companies favor the young - when the policyholder is healthy and claim submissions are low.
+Insurance companies favor the young.
+When the policyholder is healthy, the claim submissions tend to be lower.
 Pet insurance is no different.
 Getting pet insurance when your pet is young is arguably the very best way to optimize your policy.

 Speak to your vet